craftercms/docs/source/developers/projects/craftercms/index.rst

 The Gradle task above will:

 #.
 Delete any existing environments
 #.
-Download Apache Tomcat and Apache Solr (check the Gradle section on how to specified a version of Apache Tomcat an Apache Solr)
+Download Apache Tomcat and Apache Solr (check the Gradle section on how to specify a version of Apache Tomcat and Apache Solr)
 #.
-Build all Crafter CMS modules from the source (check the Git section on how to update the source)
+Build all Crafter CMS modules from the source (check the :ref:`git` section on how to update the source)
 #.
 Create the environment folders and copy all needed resources

 	- ``crafter-auth-env``